qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

      Draw Effects: Inner Glow dialog

-* **Outer Glow:** This effect is similar to the :menuselection:`Inner Glow` effect, but it adds the glow effect on the outside of the edges of the feature.
+* **Outer Glow**: This effect is similar to the :guilabel:`Inner Glow` effect, but it adds the glow effect on the outside of the edges of the feature.
-  The available options for customization are the same as the :menuselection:`Inner Glow` effect.
+  The available options for customization are the same as the :guilabel:`Inner Glow` effect.

   .. _figure_effects_outer_glow: